Lease Capabilities

 CRABBOX_BROWSER=1

-For browser QA where the remote service is sensitive to source IP (Discord login, Slack workspace bootstrap, regional CDN behavior), pair --browser with mediated egress. crabbox egress start opens a lease-local proxy that exits to the internet through the operator machine, and crabbox desktop launch --egress <profile> passes that proxy to Chrome.
+For browser QA where the remote service is sensitive to source IP (login flows, regional CDN behavior), pair --browser with mediated egress: crabbox egress start opens a lease-local proxy that exits through the operator machine, and crabbox desktop launch --egress passes that proxy to Chrome.

 #Code